Miss International 2016

-Miss International 2016, the 56th Miss International pageant, was held on October 27, 2016 at the Tokyo Dome City Hall in Tokyo, Japan.
-Edymar Martínez from Venezuela crowned her successor Kylie Verzosa from the Philippines at the end of the event.
+Miss International 2016 was the 56th Miss International pageant, held at the Tokyo Dome City Hall in Tokyo, Japan, on October 27, 2016.

-The pageant was hosted by Tetsuya Bessho on his third consecutive year as host.
+Edymar Martínez of Venezuela crowned Kylie Verzosa of the Philippines as her successor at the end of the event.
 This is the first time in Miss International history that the finals night saw the return of the previous year's runners-up to crown their respective successors.

 Background

 On February 9, 2016, it was announced by Akemi Shimomura, president of the International Cultural Association, that the 2016 pageant would be held at Tokyo Dome City Hall, Tokyo, Japan for first consecutive year on Thursday, October 27, 2016.